Note: This post has been updated to reflect current conditions as of June 1, 2021.

 I’m using Artifactory.
 Is GitHub Package Registry a competitor?

 No. GitHub Package Registry is not a competitor to Artifactory, as it does not support many features required of modern binary repositories.
-Artifactory remains your source of truth for binaries, storing build information, promoting builds through test to production, scanning for security, and providing the visibility and insight into your builds required for fast, assured software releases.
-GitHub can manage some of your open source packages, the remainder of your artifacts are left to you to manage through your pipeline.
+While GitHub can manage your open source packages, the remainder of your artifacts is left to you to manage through your pipeline.
+Artifactory remains your source of truth for binaries, storing build information, promoting builds through test to production, scanning for security, and providing visibility and insight into your builds required for fast, assured software releases.

-Does GitHub Package Registry provide enterprises an on-prem or hybrid solution?
+Does GitHub provide enterprises an on-prem or hybrid solution?

 Does GitHub support all of my packages?

-Only six: npm, Docker, Maven, NuGet, RubyGems, and Swift.
+Only six: npm, Docker, Maven, Gradle, NuGet, and RubyGems.

-Integrations are limited, while Artifactory has a rich catalog of integrations for use with the most widely-used CI/CD servers, IDEs, issue trackers, and other DevOps tools and platforms, Even more integrations are available from our many technology partners.
+While integrations for GitHub are abundant, integrations for GitHub Packages are limited.
+Artifactory has a rich catalog of integrations for use with the most widely-used CI/CD servers, IDEs, issue trackers, and other DevOps tools and platforms, Even more integrations are available from our many technology partners.

-How does GitHub Package Registry offer to manage third-party packages?
+How does GitHub offer to manage third-party packages?

-The GitHub Package Registry is focused on your packages, and they do not offer a clear solution for managing third-party packages.
+GitHub is focused on your packages, and they do not offer a clear solution for managing third-party packages.
 There is no option to proxy other repositories and it is not clear what you should do in order to host third-party packages in your repo.

 Quite a lot.
 Here are the top features to keep in mind:

-- Universal – Supports 25 packages, many integrations options, REST APIs and a powerful query language (AQL).
+- Universal – Supports 30 packages, many integration options, REST APIs and a powerful query language (AQL).

 - Traceability – Provides the buildinfo that allows you to better automate and speed to release.

-- Flexible – Can be deployed on-prem or cloud-hosted, managed orself-managed, or as part of a hybrid environment.
+- Flexibility – Can be deployed on-prem or cloud-hosted (multi-cloud), managed or self-managed, or as part of a hybrid environment.

 - Robust – Proxy mode for many sources provides caching for speed and protection against connectivity outage and disaster recovery.

-- Security – JFrog Xray helps enable DevSecOps, so you can maintain your developers’ velocity while helping to keep known vulnerabilities out of released software.
+- Security/DevSecOps – JFrog Xray enables you to maintain your developers’ velocity while helping to keep known vulnerabilities out of released software.

-That’s why Artifactory is trusted by more than 5,000 customers, including 70% of the Fortune 100.
-The world’s top brands, such as Amazon, Facebook, Google, Netflix, Uber, VMware, and Spotify depend on JFrog to manage their binaries for their mission-critical applications.
+That’s why Artifactory is trusted by millions of users and thousands of customers, including a majority of the Fortune 100 companies.
+The world’s top brands, such as Linkedin, Facebook, Morgan Stanley, CapitalOne, Cisco, Netflix, Uber, VMware, and Spotify depend on JFrog to manage their binaries for their mission-critical applications.

 Who else uses Artifactory?
 GitHub does, for their internal development.